p4lang/p4lang.github.io/_events/2019-09-23-euro-p4-workshop.md

 EuroP4 2019 is the second P4 Language Consortium event in Europe.
 It aims to bring together P4 and P4->NetFPGA researchers from Europe and from around the world, and to foster the growth of the P4 Community.

-EuroP4, which will run as a workshop at ANCS 2019, will have proceedings.
-It aims to enable researchers to publish early stage work and small scale projects and seeks three types of contributions:
-* Papers  - up to 6 pages long (references included).
-* Posters - up to 2 pages long (references included).
-* Demos  - up to 2 pages long (references included).

 Topics of an interest include, but are not limited to:
 * All aspects of P4-based network protocol research including design, specification, verification, implementation, measurement, testing, and analysis.
 * Contributions to network architecture using P4, e.g., specific algorithms and protocols for network virtualization or future Internet architectures.